 - Be sure your recipe category pages are printed on a nice heavy white card stock paper.
 This will provide sturdy pages for your recipe binder.

-Enjoy your recipe binder kit!
+Enjoy your recipe kit!
 I would love to see yours if you end up grabbing one!
 Stay tuned for more printable fun to come!
 I also just finished up the Recipe eBooks you guys have been asking for!
 To grab them simply click on the link below!
 So many delicious tried and true family recipes to fill your Recipe Book Binders with!

 JOIN OUR NEWSLETTER